LoLImprove/Rise/README.md

 `Rise.Player`, represents the video player instance, it is only accessible on pages where the video player is loaded.
 You can find it's definition in `replays/client/view-models/replays/player.js#hooks.created`

-`Rise.Player` is a meteor `Template.instance()`.
-It has a few properties, set as reactive variables that can be accessed :
+- `Rise.Player.play()`: Plays the video,
+- `Rise.Player.player()`: Returns the current instance of the video player,
+- `Rise.Player.template`: Returns the current template instance that holds the video player,

-- `Rise.Player.playerStatus.get()`: Gets the player status ("started", "stopped", "loaded", "unloaded").
+- `Rise.Player.get('playerStatus')`: Gets the player status ("started", "stopped", "loaded", "unloaded"),
-- `Rise.Player.playerTime.get()`: Gets the player time as an object `{ h: "00", m: "00", s: "00" }`.
+- `Rise.Player.get('playerTime'`: Gets the player time as an object `{ h: "00", m: "00", s: "00" }`,

-Setters are not supposed to be used.
+- `Rise.Player.get('playerTime', { formatTime: true })`: Gets the player time as a string "MM:SS".

 ### Rise.UI